hpssjellis/jeremy-ellis-tinyML-teacher-feedback-2022/README.md

 #### 4
 # High School, Grad School partnerships

-I would be interested in partnering with grad students/Professors trying to simplify machine learning.
-I can provide students to test their ideas and possibly give feedback about the steps that were most confusing.
+I would be interested in partnering with grad studentsor professors trying to simplify machine learning.
+I can provide students to test their ideas and maybe give feedback about the steps that were most confusing.
 In this presentation, I will suggest multiple paths for advanced use of TinyML.
 I will not have time to continue to research all of these ideas, but would help support others interested in them.

-<b>This presentation is going to seems like I don't like the Arduino TinyML Kit with EdgeImpulse, I love it, I just need to push boundaries it's built into my personality</b>
+<b>This presentation is going to seem like I don't like the Arduino TinyML Kit with EdgeImpulse, I love it, I just need to push boundaries.
+It is built into my personality.</b>

  A few projects my students are working on:<br>
  <img src="https://user-images.githubusercontent.com/5605614/189260231-a3271b84-45b2-487b-a377-82e91cbe0665.jpg" width="200" /><img src="https://user-images.githubusercontent.com/5605614/189260239-b712fd21-b9f8-4ac7-afae-46c5220c2e08.jpg" width="200" /> <img src="https://user-images.githubusercontent.com/5605614/189260245-b4bcf40a-5b44-42a7-923f-7d027bb10bf0.jpg" width="200" />